uswds/uswds/README.md

 ## Using npm

 If you have `node` installed on your machine, you can use npm to install the Standards.
-Add `uswds` to your projet's `package.json` as a dependency:
+Add `uswds` to your project's `package.json` as a dependency:

 ```shell
 npm install --save uswds